Battle of Lissa (1811): Conclusion

 Although Favorite was wrecked, over 200 of her crew and soldier-passengers had reached the land and, having set fire to their ship, prepared to march on Port St. George under the leadership of Colonel Gifflenga.
 Two British midshipmen left in command of the town organised the British and indigenous population into a defensive force and marched to meet Gifflenga.
 The junior British officers informed Gifflenga that the return of the British squadron would bring overwhelming numbers of sailors, marines and naval artillery to bear on his small force and that if he surrendered immediately he could expect better terms.
 Gifflenga recognised that his position was untenable and capitulated.James, p.
-361 At Port St. George, the Venetian gunboat Lodola sneaked unnoticed into the harbour and almost captured a Sicilian privateer, Vincitore.
+361 At Port St. George, the Italian gunboat Lodola sneaked unnoticed into the harbour and almost captured the Sicilian privateer Vincitore.
 The raider was driven off by the remaining garrison of the town without the prize, while attempting to manoeuvre her out of the bay.

 In the seas off Lissa, British prize crews were making strenuous efforts to protect their captures; Corona was heavily on fire in consequence of her engagement with Active and the British prize crew fought the blaze alongside their Italian prisoners.
 The fire was eventually brought under control, but not without the death of five men and several more seriously burnt when the blazing mainmast collapsed.
-Problems were also experienced aboard Bellona, where Captain Duodo planned to ignite the powder magazine and destroy the ship following its surrender.
+Problems were also experienced aboard Bellona, where Captain Giuseppe Duodo planned to ignite the powder magazine and destroy the ship following its surrender.
 Duodo had been mortally wounded in the action, and so ordered his second in command to light the fuse.
 The officer promised to do so, but instead handed control of the magazine to the British prize crew when they arrived.
 Duodo died still believing that the fuse had been lit.

 Hoste also remained at sea, cruising in the battered Amphion beyond the range of the shore batteries on Lesina.
 Hoste was furious at the behaviour of Flore's officers and sent a note into Lesina demanding that they give up the ship as indicated by its earlier surrender.
 In surrendering and then escaping, the officers of Flore had breached an informal rule of naval conflict under which a ship that voluntarily struck its flag submitted to an opponent in order to prevent continued loss of life among its crew.
 Flore had been able to pass unmolested through the British squadron only because she was recognised to have surrendered, and to abuse this custom in this way was considered, in the Royal Navy especially, to be a dishonourable act.
 The French at Lesina did not respond to Hoste's note, and the British squadron was eventually forced to return to Lissa to effect repairs.